18F/health-tracking-course/collections/_rubric/oo-medium-1.md

 When we learned about user experience in the iterative development primary indicator lesson [Consider the User]({{ "/rubric/id-high-2/" | prepend: site.baseurl }}), we saw user experience as iterative, meaning that user input is called on repeatedly throughout the process of testing and developing a software project.
+In this lesson, we explore how that user input factors into what the team builds.

 ## Mapping users to outcomes (15m, solo)